• Cyprus Space Research and Innovation Centre (C-SpaRC)

 • CYENS Centre of Excellence: A leading research center in Cyprus, CYENS will contribute its expertise in AI and data analytics applied on SWx.

-• Cyprus Institute of Neurology & Genetics: A leading research center in Cyprus specializing in biomedical research, the institute will contribute expertise in human biology and genetics.
+• Cyprus Institute of Neurology & Genetics: A leading research center in Cyprus specialising in biomedical research, the institute will contribute expertise in human biology and genetics.

-• Space Systems Solutions (S3) Ltd: A Cypriot leading space technology company, S3 will contribute expertise in CubeSat development and systems integration.
+• Space Systems Solutions (S3) Ltd: A Cypriot leading space technology company, S3 will contribute expertise in SmallSat development and systems integration.

-• University of Cyprus: The University of Cyprus will contribute expertise in microelectronics and the development of a CubeSat payload.
+• University of Cyprus: The University of Cyprus will contribute expertise in microelectronics and the development of a SmallSat payload.

-• Aretaeion Hospital: A leading healthcare provider in Cyprus, Aretaeion Hospital will collaborate on research into the effects of space weather on human health on the ground.
+• Aretaeio Hospital: A leading healthcare provider in Cyprus, Aretaeio Hospital will collaborate on research into the effects of space weather on human health on the ground.

 Associate Partners: